 - 2 fresh thyme sprigs

 For searing the Steak

 - 1-3 tablespoons butter

-- Place the steak in the skillet and sear for about 30 to 45 seconds on each side until golden brown.
-Going longer than 1 minute on each side will cause the steak to cook more than desired.
+- To sear the steak in a skillet: Heat a cast-iron skillet over high heat until it just starts to smoke.
+Drizzle enough oil to coat the bottom of the pan and let that heat up for a few seconds.Place the steak in the skillet and sear for about 30 to 60 seconds on each side until golden brown.
+Going longer than 1 minute on each side can cause the steak to cook more than desired.

 - Optional: To butter-baste the steak during the sear, add up to a few tablespoons of butter along with thyme sprigs and crushed garlic cloves after the steak is searing.
 Once the butter melts, begin basting it over the steak with the thyme until finished with the sear.